jcbendernh/f1databricks/README.md

 ## AI Foundry and Copilot Studio calling the Genie space directly
 For Copilot Studio, an alternative approach to utilizing the MCP Server would be to call the Genie space directly via an Agent that utilizes a Power Automate Cloud Flow as a tool.
 For more on this topic check out my [CopilotGenieAgent](https://github.com/jcbendernh/CopilotGenieAgent) GitHub repo.
+This was inspired by the work initially done by [Valter Herman](https://www.linkedin.com/in/valter-e-herman/) and [Melissa Lacefield](https://www.linkedin.com/in/melissa-lacefield-phd-2471116/).

 ### Sample Architecture - Azure Databricks - Copilot Studio / Power Automate Cloud Flows
 ![Azure Databricks - Copilot Studio / Power Automate Cloud Flows](img/dbx-copilotcloudflows.png)

 For Azure AI Foundry, an alternative approach to utilizing the MCP Server would be to call the Genie space directly via an Agent.
-This is constructed within Visual Studio Code instead of the User Interface in Azure AI Foundry.
+This is constructed within Visual Studio Code instead of the User Interface in the legacy AI Foundry.
 For more on this topic check out my [AIFoundryGenie](https://github.com/jcbendernh/AIFoundryGenie) GitHub repo.

 ### Sample Architecture - Azure Databricks - Legacy AI Foundry via Visual Studio Code
 ![Azure Databricks - Legacy AI Foundry via Visual Studio Code](img/dbx-aifoundrylegacy.png)